Alik Haýdarow

-Alik Haýdarow (born 27 April 1981) is a Turkmenistan footballer who plays as a defender for Altyn Asyr FK in the Ýokary Liga.
+Alik Haýdarow (born 27 April 1981) is a Turkmenistani footballer who plays as a defender for Altyn Asyr FK in the Ýokary Liga.
 He previously played for Ýokary liga club FC Ashgabat.

 He is a member of the Turkmenistan national football team.

 Club career

 Won the gold medal in the 2014 Ýokary Liga with Altyn Asyr FK.
 In 2015 moved to FC Ashgabat.